Associate Professor of Electrical and Computer Engineering

 Associate Professor of Aerospace and Mechanical Engineering

 Associate professor Wolfgang Fink is the inaugural Edward and Maria Keonjian Endowed Chair with joint appointments in the departments of electrical and computer engineering, biomedical engineering, systems and industrial engineering, aerospace and mechanical engineering, and ophthalmology and vision science at the University of Arizona.

-Fink is the founder and director of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech and the University of Arizona.
-He was a senior researcher at NASA’s Jet Propulsion Laboratory from 2000 to 2009.
+Fink is the founder and director of the Visual and Autonomous Exploration Systems Research Laboratory at Caltech and the University of Arizona, as well as the founder and director of the University of Arizona Center for Informatics and Telehealth in Medicine.

 His research comprises human and brain-machine interfaces, smart service systems, autonomous systems, biomedical engineering for health care, and computer-optimized design.
-He is an AIMBE fellow, a PHM fellow, a UA College of Engineering da Vinci fellow, a UA ACABI fellow, and a senior member of IEEE and SPIE.
-He has more than 250 publications and 20 patents to date.
+He is an AIMBE fellow, a PHM fellow, an SPIE fellow, a UA College of Engineering da Vinci fellow, a UA ACABI fellow, and a senior member of IEEE.
+He has more than 257 publications and 21 patents to date.

 - PhD: theoretical physics ("summa cum laude"), University of Tübingen, 1997